Curtis A. Buzzard

-Curtis Alan Buzzard is a United States Army major general who serves as the commanding general of the United States Army Maneuver Center of Excellence and Fort Benning since July 14, 2022.
+Curtis Alan Buzzard is a United States Army lieutenant general who has served as the commander of Security Assistance Group – Ukraine since August 2024, and NATO Security Assistance and Training for Ukraine since December 2024.
+He most recently served as the commanding general of the United States Army Maneuver Center of Excellence and Fort Benning from July 2022 to July 2024.
 Prior to that, he served as the deputy chief of staff for operations, plans and training of the United States Army Forces Command from January 2022 to June 2022, and as the 78th Commandant of Cadets of the United States Military Academy from June 2019 to May 2021.

 Education

 Buzzard earned a Bachelor of Science degree in economics from the United States Military Academy at West Point.
 He later received a Master of Public Administration degree from the Harvard Kennedy School and a master's degree in military science from the Marine Corps University.